scivision/fortran-filesystem/README.md

 Intel oneAPI does not support `selected_char_kind('ISO_10646')` as of this writing.

 filesystem currently uses the default Fortran `character` kind, which is ASCII.
-This means that UTF-8 / UTF-16 / UTF-32 strings are not supported.
-You may find a particular compiler and computer passes some non-ASCII strings, but this is not supported.
+This typically allows pass-through of UTF-8 characters, but this is not guaranteed.

 ### C++ filesystem discussion